Hydroponic Growing – An Eco-Friendly Way to Grow Plants and Vegetables

-Hydroponic growing uses only 10% of the water that would be needed to grow plants in soil and it’s recyclable!
+There are so many benefits to hydroponic growing.
+One of the pros of hydroponics is that less land is needed to grow plants.
+The amount of farmable land for commercial agriculture has been steadily shrinking over the years.
+Much more can be grown with hydroponics in a small space, compared to traditional farming.
+And, because it doesn’t require soil, hydroponic growing can be used in areas with harsh climate and little fertile soil, like the desert.
+Less water usage is another important benefit.
+Hydroponic growing uses only 10% of the water that would be needed to grow plants in soil and it is recyclable.
 Another benefit to hydroponic growing is the elimination of herbicides and pesticides.
 In conventional farming, herbicides are sprayed to kill off unwanted plants (weeds), while pesticides are applied to control insects.
-The spraying of pesticides and herbicides does great damage to the environment by causing runoff, which affects both soil and bodies of water, contaminating nearby ecosystems and potentially poisoning other animals as well as the target insect.
+The spraying of pesticides and herbicides is detrimental to the environment by causing runoff, which affects both soil and bodies of water, contaminating nearby ecosystems and potentially poisoning other animals as well as the target insect.

 With hydroponics, you have full control over your garden with more optimal results.
 Hydroponics provides the exact needs to the plants and they typically grow faster and have higher yields than plants grown traditionally because they do not need to expand their roots to look for nutrients.
 And hydroponic growing doesn’t just make your growing cycle easier; it extends your growing season and is more efficient.
 When growing indoors, plants can be grown during any season since they are grown in their own controlled environment.